oroinc/documentation/user_guide/data_management_tags.rst

 Add a Tag from the Grid
 ^^^^^^^^^^^^^^^^^^^^^^^

-The tag column is by default available on the :ref:`grids <user-guide-ui-components-grids>`.
+The tag column is available by default on the :ref:`grids <user-guide-ui-components-grids>`.
 If they are not, you can :ref:`adjust the table settings <user-guide-ui-components-grids-change-table>` and add the column.
-Adding a tag is not different from :ref:`editing other properties <user-guide-ui-components-grid-edit>` from a grid:
+Adding a tag is no different from :ref:`editing other properties <user-guide-ui-components-grid-edit>` from a grid:

 - Double-click the tag cell of the record.